greggraf/twotone/README.md

 Take an image and make it greyscale, then add a third color for highlight

+## in progress
+- write a basic test and run it, see about jest also

 ## To Do

 Put these in order